RMHoppe/RMHoppe.github.io/index.md

 ![alt text](/assets/img/BlenderSun.jpeg "Solar Sketch")

 <h3>1D vs 3D stellar models:</h3>
-While 1D stellar models tabulate unique temperatures and densities as a function of radius, 3D radiation-hydrodynamic modles include horizontal inhomogeneities and time-dependence in these quantities.
-It is common to plot the state variables as a function of optical depth $\tau$, rather than radius. $\log\tau=0$ roughly defines the optical surface of all stars, even if they have very different radii.
+While 1D stellar models tabulate temperature and density as a function of radius, radiation-hydrodynamic models are time-dependent 3D cubes.
+Therefore the temperature/density at a given radius is no longer unique but there are inhomogeneities across the surface of the star.
+It is common to plot the state variables as a function of optical depth $\tau$, rather than radius. $\log\tau=0$ roughly defines the optical surface of all kinds of stars, even if they have very different radii.
+In the plots below one can choose a particular star type and compare the temperature structures resulting from 1D and 3D modelling.
+The shaded regions in the background show the variety of temperatures in the 3D model.
+The solid black line shows the average of the 3D model, whereas the red dashed line represents the 1D model.

 {::nomarkdown}
 <select id="pdfSelector" onchange="loadPDF()">